loneil/loneil.github.io/collections/_onboarding/getok.md

 ##### How To

 ###### Step 1 Create an account for your application
-Click the “GET STARTED” button to onboard and submit the “Request Account” form with the Acronym of your application, you will get an email once it is approved.
+Click the “GETOK” button to onboard and submit the “Request Account” form with the Acronym of your application, you will get an email once it is approved.
 Follow the link provided in your email, your application will be ready to register.

 ###### Step 2 Register your application
 If you followed the email link and your don’t see the application ready, please log out and log back in.
 The registration for API access is designed in order of Dev - Test - Prod environment.
 When you proceed for the Dev environment, you need to enter your application’s full name and the description.
 This information will be saved for the next time so you or your team member doesn’t need to input every time.

 ###### Step 3 Access to API
-Once you follow the steps, you will have an access to API, make sure you save the password secuerly as you won’t be able to fetch it again (or you can get a new password by repeating the process).
+Once you follow the steps, you will have the API Access, make sure you save the password secuerly as you won’t be able to fetch it again (or you can get a new password by repeating the process).

 ###### Step 4 Test with your data and get familiar with API usage (Optional)
 We have put all out API calls into a Postman Collection.